 The amount of weather protection provided by the specific roofing material.
 This depends on the number of layers of material used between the exposed surface and the roofing deck resulting in single coverage, double coverage, etc.

-Metal flashing located on the edges of a roof, designed to keep water away from the fascia & other roof components.
+A drip edge is a plastic or metal flashing located on the edges of a roof, designed to keep water away from the fascia & other roof components.

 Are the underside of your roof that overhangs and helps to protect your home’s siding and foundation.
 There are 3 common types of eaves: